SICKNICKERONI/foxhole.js/README.md

 Gets the static map data for the specified map (hex).
 ``getStaticMapData(map)``

+### Convenience Methods

-Does the same thing as ``getWarReport(map)`` but for every map (hex) and also returns an object with combined casualties.
+Gets the war report for each map and sums up the casualties.
 ``getCasualties()``

 ## Extra Information

+1/19/2024
+While I doubt many used this module in their projects however, if you did, I salute you.
+I apologize for not updating the project frequently and I will work to keep up with the API and expansion of the game.

 Please contact me on Discord, make an issue, or make a pull request if you run into any problems using this.
-Discord: SICKNICKERONI#2437
+Discord: sicknickeroni

-*This project is in an early state and I plan to update this quite frequently.*